UCAS code: 105L CertHE/SC

 (National Student Survey 2016)

-The course is of specific interest to those seeking a career working in social care.
-There is significant vocational focus to the course and a range of work experiences and/or placement settings are available to you for development of learning in practice, such as working with older people, adults with learning disabilities, adults with physical disabilities, adults with mental health issues and adults with substance misuse issues.
+The course is of specific interest to those seeking a career working in health and social care.
+There is significant vocational focus to the course and a range of work experiences and/or placement settings are available to you for development of learning in practice, such as working with older people, children and adults with learning disabilities, physical disabilities, mental health issues and substance misuse issues.

 We facilitate and support your learning and promote the development of independent, reflective learners in preparation for lifelong learning and continuing personal and professional development.

 You develop an understanding of the theory underpinning care practice, which will enhance the quality of care you provide for your clients either in work or on placement.
-The content of the curriculum is strongly influenced by the seven principles of prevention, personalisation, partnership, protection, people, plurality and production.
+The content of the curriculum is strongly influenced by the principles of wellbeing and prevention - and the recognition that an individual, their family, and/or, carer must be enabled to make decisions regarding their own care.

 You study a module at the beginning of the course, which develops your study skills and provides an introduction to learning at higher education level, as well as modules relating to theory and practice, such as Safeguarding and Health and Safety, Developing Effective Care Practice and Psychosocial Context of Care.